How to Experience the Best Caves in Palawan, Philippines

-Palawan underground river tours are the hottest ticket in Puerto Princesa.
+Palawan underground river tours are the most popular thing to do in Palawan.
 It seems that when people arrive in the region, they either head straight to El Nido to experience the gorgeous islands or they make their way to Sabang and pick up a Puerto Princesa tour package for the subterranean river.
 Because of that, no article about caving adventures in Palawan would be complete without talking about the famous Puerto Princesa Subterranean River National Park.

 The Philippine subterranean river is a UNESCO World Heritage Site.
 When planning a family holiday in Puerto Princesa Palawan with kids, high on most bucket lists is definitely a trip to this unique natural formation.
 In 2012 the Puerto Princesa Subterranean River was selected as one of the New Seven Wonders of the Natural World.
 This underground river system stretches for 8.2 km.
 In fact, until 2007, when two cave systems were found to be connecting in Mexico’s Yucatan Peninsula, it was believed to be the longest underground river in the world.
 But due to a combination of safety and ecology, only the first 4.3 km of the Puerto Princesa underground river is open to tourists.

 Fun fact: Even though it is called an underground river, the river is actually above sea level.
 It empties into St. Paul’s Bay.
 Hence, the National Park is sometimes referred to as the St. Paul Underground River.

 How to get to the Puerto Princesa Underground River